 - The Cancer Council states that most people do not apply enough sunscreen resulting in only 50-80% of the protection stated on the product

 - Reapply sunscreen every 1-2 hours especially if you have been swimming, sweating or have towel dried your body

 - Always seek shade wherever possible

-Stay safe and remember to slip, slap, slop!
+Stay safe and remember to slip, slap, slop, seek & slide!
 Shop our natural sunscreens here.